peterkuma/rstool/README.md

 precedence.

 ### Profile (prof)

+The prof format contains standard variables interpolated as a function of height.

 | Variable | Description | Units | Type |
 | --- | --- | --- | --- |